When God's Presence Literally Filled the Room — Modern Paraphrase | nocap.bible

 The Build Is Complete 🏗️

-After all the work, all the resources, all the years of construction — the Temple was done.
-Solomon took everything his father David had set apart for this moment and placed it in the treasuries.
+After all the work, all the resources, all the years of construction — the was done. took everything his father had set apart for this moment and placed it in the treasuries.
 Silver, gold, every sacred vessel — all of it stored in the house of God.

 This wasn't just a ribbon-cutting ceremony.
 This was the culmination of a dream that David never got to see finished himself.
 He gathered the materials, drew up the plans, and passed the to his son.
 Solomon delivered.
 The building was elite, but the real moment hadn't happened yet. ✨